ChaoticByte/ChatGPT-PyAPI/README.md

 # ChatGPT-PyAPI

-A minimalistic Python API for OpenAI's ChatGPT
+A minimalistic Python API for OpenAI's ChatGPT and Bing's Chatbot

 ## Supported APIs